 The three photographs above detail the final solution of the longtail version for 1968....again with more modifications to the spoiler section and an access opening in the front panel ahead of the driver.

-The 1000 Kilometers of Monza April 25, 1968 This is the first entry of the longtail T-33 car in a race, operated by the Belgium VDS Team.
+25 April 1968 Monza 1000 Kilometers This was the first entry of the longtail T-33 car in a race, operated by the Belgium VDS Team.

 5 May 1968 Targa Florio Large full spoiler shown the entire width of the car on the VDS Team entry.
 Autodelta appeared to be quite satisfied with four of its T-33/2 cars finishing within the top six places...winning first place in the 2000 Prototype class.

 The Targa Florio 1968 Big air vent shown in the front hood panel of the car.